avelzquez/Hello_World/README.md

 - [Hello World](#Hello_World)

 ## About Me
 I am currently a junior at the University of Iowa where I am majoring in economics.
-I enjoy coding and reading in my free time.
+I enjoy reading and running in my free time.
 I am originally from Illinois.